Laser Hair Removal in Washington, DC

 What Do I Have to Do Before Treatment Begins?

 During your initial consultation you will be asked to provide a detailed medical and hormonal history.
-When indicated, we will obtain blood tests in order to uncover any hormone-related causes which may be associated with the excess production of body hair.
-Patients who are darker skin type may use a bleaching cream (Hydroquinone 4%, or Kojic Acid) for three to four weeks prior to treatment in order to lessen the effects of brown melanin pigment in the skin surrounding the hair follicle.
+In the case of new onset hirsutism (facial hair growth) we may refer for hormonal workup to rule out conditions such as PCOS, which can affect the results of laser hair removal and more importantly a patients overall health.
+Patients who have a darker skin types may use a bleaching cream (Hydroquinone or Kojic Acid) for three to four weeks prior to treatment and during the treatment period in order to lighten the area being treated for increased treatment efficacy and decreased pigmentation side effects.

-Laser hair removal has proven to be a very safe procedure when performed in physicians offices, not at spas and strip malls.
-Since laser pulses are a constant energy, there is little chance of scarring associated with this process.
-In certain instances temporary increased or decreased pigmentation will be noted within the treated areas, especially in more darkly pigmented patients.
-In certain cases there may be some degree of crusting during the postoperative period which is treated by the use of bland emollients or topical antibiotics.
+Laser hair removal has proven to be a very safe procedure when performed in physicians’ offices, not at spas, strip malls, and nail salons.
+When appropriate lasers are used, there is little chance of scarring associated with this process.
+In certain instances, temporary increased or decreased pigmentation will be noted within the treated areas, especially in more darkly pigmented patients.
+In certain cases there may be some degree of crusting during the postoperative period which is treated by the use of bland emollients or occasionally with topical antibiotics.

 Nurses and physicians are on call 24 hours a day to assist you through your postoperative period and to answer any questions you may have during this time.